Horst Buhtz: Club career

 Buhtz began his playing career at Fortuna Magdeburg where he played for the senior team aged 16, after a special permit had been obtained.
 After the war, Buhtz left the Soviet occupation zone and went to play for Kickers Offenbach, winning a South German championship with the team in 1949.
 In 1950 he was part of the Offenbach team that lost to VfB Stuttgart in the German football championship final.
 Between 1950 and 1952 he played for VfB Mühlburg in the Oberliga Süd, then the highest level of football in the area.
 In his five years in that league, Buhtz managed to score 69 goals in 143 matches.

 In 1952, Buhtz became the second German to play in Italy's Serie A – the first had been 1860 Munich's Ludwig Janda.
 For five years, "il tedesco" (the German), as the fans called him, would play for AC Torino, earning as much as 150,000 DM per season, an amount of money that a player in Germany "would have had to play a decade for".

 Buhtz was one of the stars of the newly formed Torino team that had to be rebuilt after 18 players had died in the Superga air disaster in 1949.
 Buhtz quickly became a regular and scored about 20 goals per season.
-In 1957, he left Torino for Switzerland, where he was player-manager for FC Young Fellows in Zurich and AC Bellinzona.
+In 1957, he left Torino for Switzerland, where he was player-manager for FC Young Fellows in Zurich and Bellinzona.

 As Buhtz was similar in playing style to Fritz Walter and the German FA disapproved of professional players, especially if they were playing abroad, Buhtz never played in a match for Germany.